OperatorJack/Vampyr-Vampirism-Expanded/README.md

 ### **Sun Damage**
 * In addition to damaging health, sun damage will drain blood at a rate of 1pt per tick.
-* Sun Damage will be scaled based on weather and the degree of shade the player is in.
 * Sun Damage will cause a burning VFX while taking damage.

 ### **Blood Serums**